 Primary prevention for influenza is provided by the influenza vaccine. [ ] [ ] [ ] International guidelines vary in their recommendations of who should receive vaccination.
+In the UK for 2020-2021, influenza vaccination is recommended for all children aged 2 to 11 years, all people aged 65 years or over, people aged from 6 months to less than 65 years who are in clinical risk groups (e.g., chronic respiratory, heart, kidney, liver, or neurological disease, diabetes, immunosuppression, learning disability, obesity), pregnant women, household contacts of people vulnerable to infection (e.g., those who are immunocompromised, those at risk from severe COVID-19 illness), carers, health and social care workers, and those who live in residential care homes.
+Additionally, from December 2020, adults aged 50 to 64 in the UK will also be offered the influenza vaccination.
 The US Centers for Disease Control and Prevention (CDC) currently recommends influenza vaccine for all people aged ≥6 months who do not have contraindications to vaccination.
-CDC: influenza (flu) external link opens in a new window For 2019-2020, the CDC Advisory Committee on Immunization Practices (ACIP) recommend that any licensed, age-appropriate influenza vaccine may be used, including the live attenuated vaccine where it is appropriate.
-The American Academy of Pediatrics (AAP) also now states that both inactivated influenza and live attenuated influenza vaccine are options for children, with no preference (unless contraindicated).
+CDC: influenza (flu) external link opens in a new window For 2020-2021, the CDC Advisory Committee on Immunization Practices (ACIP) recommend that any licensed, age-appropriate influenza vaccine may be used, including the live attenuated vaccine where it is appropriate.
+The American Academy of Pediatrics (AAP) also recommends any licensed, recommended, age-appropriate vaccine may be used for children, without preference for one product or formulation over another (unless contraindicated).
 Trials are under way for use of the influenza vaccine in young infants (<6 months of age).
 Children aged 6 months to 8 years require two doses of influenza vaccine (administered ≥4 weeks apart) during their first season of vaccination to optimise response.
-The ACIP recommends that children aged 6 months to 8 years who have previously received ≥2 doses of trivalent or quadrivalent influenza vaccine before July 1, 2019, require only one dose for 2019-2020.
+The ACIP recommends that children aged 6 months to 8 years who have previously received ≥2 doses of trivalent or quadrivalent influenza vaccine ≥4 weeks apart before July 1, 2020 require only one dose for 2020-2021.
 Beginning at age 9 years, only one annual dose is recommended.
 Pregnant women may receive any licensed, recommended, age-appropriate inactivated vaccine; the live attenuated influenza vaccine should not be used during pregnancy.
-Influenza vaccination during pregnancy is not associated with an increased risk of infant hospitalisation or death in the first 6 months of life, and may help prevent influenza hospitalisations among pregnant women.
+Influenza vaccination during pregnancy is not associated with an increased risk of infant hospitalisation or death in the first 6 months of life.
+It may help prevent influenza hospitalisations among pregnant women.
 Additionally, influenza vaccination during pregnancy results in antibody development that can protect infants in the first few months of life.
 Other international guidelines recommend vaccination for high-risk groups.
 Local guidelines should be consulted and followed.

 People with a history of egg allergy who have experienced only hives after exposure to egg should receive influenza vaccine (any licensed, recommended, age-appropriate influenza vaccine).

 People who have reported reactions to egg (involving such symptoms as angio-oedema, respiratory distress, lightheadedness, or recurrent emesis) or who required epinephrine (adrenaline) or another emergency medical intervention may receive influenza vaccine (any licensed, recommended, age-appropriate influenza vaccine).
-The vaccine should given by a physician with experience in the recognition and management of severe allergic conditions.
+If the vaccine is not cell culture-based, it should be administered in an inpatient or outpatient medical setting.
+The vaccine should be given by a physician with experience in the recognition and management of severe allergic conditions.

 People who are able to eat lightly cooked egg (e.g., scrambled egg) without reaction are unlikely to be allergic.
 Egg-allergic people might tolerate egg in baked products (e.g., bread or cake).
 Tolerance to egg-containing foods does not exclude the possibility of egg allergy.
 Egg allergy can be confirmed by a consistent medical history of adverse reactions to eggs and egg-containing foods, plus skin and/or blood testing for immunoglobulin E directed against egg proteins.